ChristianJGarrido/node-agent-sdk/README.md

 });
 ```
 #### Transformer
 This object will be used to map the response handlers from the SDK to usable data and events within the node-agent-sdk-transformer module.
-You can override the default handlers by exported the default handler from the module and adding your own functions.
+You can override the default handlers by exporting the default handler from the module and adding your own functions.

 ```javascript
 const Agent = require('node-agent-sdk-transformer').Agent;